 History At Play™ introduces you to a woman clouded in a fantasy world that only Tinseltown could create.
 Watch, as this young Viennese refugee transforms to become The Most Beautiful Woman in the World, all the while, inventing technology that would become the forerunner to GPS, WIFI, and all wireless telecommunications using Spread Spectrum Technology.
 Running Time: 70 minutes.

-Presented by History At Play™, Judith Kalaora, actor
+History At Play(TM), Judith Kalaora, Artistic Director

 The audience is invited to bring a lunch to enjoy during the program.